-The relevant competent authority can prohibit you from using the exemption if it believes your firm does not satisfy the conditions of the exemption.
+We can prohibit you using the exemption if we believe your firm does not satisfy the conditions of the exemption.

-The relevant competent authority can also stop you using it at any subsequent time if it considers that your firm no longer meets the conditions of the exemption.
+We can also stop you using it at any subsequent time if we consider that your firm no longer meets the conditions of the exemption.

 ESMA has previously consulted on and published guidelines for market maker exemptions (PDF).

-Under the SSR, the Commission may deem the legal and supervisory framework of a third country market as equivalent in order to apply the exemption (Article 17(2)).
+Under the UK SSR, the Treasury may deem the legal and supervisory framework of a third country market as equivalent in order to apply the exemption (Article 17(2)).